 The BMC Service Request Management application provides a richer set of features and functions than the Requester console.
 If BMC Service Request Management is implemented, it is used instead of the Requester console as the customer-facing interface.

 For more information see, What is BMC Service Request Management?

 The service request entity serves as a bridge and is not designed to be managed by service desk personnel.
 It is a "slave" to the back-end change request or incident with its lifecycle completely driven by the back-end.
 The Requester console is the front-end entry point for users to submit requests.
 The following figure illustrates the underlying Requester console framework.

 Requester console diagram

 The Requester console is a simplified interface for users to submit change requests and incident requests.
 This enables users to submit requests into the system from a single console, without having to access the BMC Change Management or BMC Incident Management consoles directly.
-The targeted audience is non-IT user requesters.
+The targeted audience is non-IT user requester.

 Service request framework